Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Best Places to See the Sunrise in Alishan

-The classic viewpoint for the famous Alishan sunrise over a sea of clouds is the Zhushan Sunrise Observation Platform at Zhushan Station (Chushan Station/祝山車站, 2451m), where you can expect a mass of noisy people shivering in the dark while they wait for what is often not even a good or visible sunrise.
-Zhushan Station is currently closed for construction (see more details below).
+The classic viewpoint for the famous Alishan sunrise over a sea of clouds is the Chushan (Zhushan) Sunrise Observation Platform at Chushan Station (Zhushan Station/祝山車站, 2451m), where you can expect a mass of noisy people shivering in the dark for the sunrise.

-To get there, you can ride the Alishan Forest Railway from Alishan Station to the terminal Zhushan station, with several departures before sunrise every morning (book your ticket at the station the day before).
+To get there, you can ride the Alishan Forest Railway from Alishan Station to the terminal Chushan station, with several departures before sunrise every morning (book your ticket online or at the station the day before (1 to 4:30) or on the day of sunrise, 30 min before departure).
 You can also walk there if you know the way (see more on that below).

 Don’t Forget about the Sunset at Alishan!

-A more convenient option is from the 2nd or 3rd floors of the Alishan Train Station, or from the road around the entrance gate to Alishan, where I shot the above photo at sunset!
+A more convenient option is from the 2nd or 3rd floors of the Alishan Train Station, or from the highway around the Entrance Gate to Alishan (marked 阿里山國家森林遊樂區入口售票亭 on GoogleMaps), just 5 minutes’ walk from the tourist village, where I shot the above photo at sunset!

-Also see the section earlier in this article on Eryanping, an awesome sunrise spot located half way between Chiayi and Alishan National Scenic Area.
+Also see the section earlier in this article on Eryanping Lookout, an awesome sunrise and sunset spot located half way between Chiayi and Alishan National Scenic Area.

-It is very easy to escape the tourist crowds at Alishan.
-The following Alishan hiking trails are all within the Alishan National Scenic Area and easily accessed on foot from the tourist village.
+It is relatively easy to escape the tourist crowds at Alishan.
+Besides the main tourist walking trail between Chaoping and Shenmu station, the following Alishan hiking trails are all within the Alishan National Scenic Area and can be accessed on foot from the tourist village.

-Duigaoyue Platform sits at the start of a two-hour return hike to Duigao Pavilion (2444m).
-This relatively easy trail follows the train tracks for some time, offering views similar to what can be seen from Zhushan.
+Duigaoyue Platform (which I described above as an alternative sunrise viewpoint) sits at the start of a two-hour return hike to Duigao Pavilion (2444m).
+This relatively easy trail follows the train tracks for some time, offering views similar to what can be seen from the sunrise viewpoints.

 Pro tip: If you really want to get off-the-beaten-track in the greater Alishan region, try the Alishan Northwest Corridor, a tourist-free region featuring more gorgeous tea farms, bamboo forests, hiking trails, and waterfalls.
 There are very few buses providing access to the area, so having your own transportation is ideal.